pampatzoglou/articles/StatefulWorkloads.md

 I consider Vault the root user of all databases.
 It gives access to all of them and with secret engines, eg [postgres](https://developer.hashicorp.com/vault/docs/secrets/databases/postgresql) it can generate [ephimeral credentials](https://developer.hashicorp.com/vault/docs/secrets/databases/postgresql).

 These credentials can be mapped to IAM roles, or use [external secrets operator](https://external-secrets.io/latest/introduction/overview/) or vault secrets operator.
-Whichever approach in the end, a short-lived username/password is generated that accesses the single database or schema with the required permissions.
+Whichever approach is in the end, a short-lived username/password is generated that accesses the single database or schema with the required permissions.
 Keep in mind that these should be different for the process that handles schema (which needs to have elevated access eg to create a table) and for the normal app/role that will be allowed to only read/write/update but never delete or drop.
-The beauty of this is that from the developer's perspective it's the same secret (though different values) that the application uses.
+The beauty of this is that from the developer's perspective, it's the same secret (though different values) that the application uses.
 So they will not need to bother with the overhead of this logic in the application code.
 The downside of this approach is that when values change, it will require that the pod gets restated which may cascade and have issues with PDB.

 An example generate the aforementioned secrets using the vault and external secrets operator is: